Answers to Garden & Landscaping Frequently Asked Questions

 19. Does Blue Grass provide tree planting?

 Yes, we do tree plantings.
 This includes us digging the hole, placing the tree and back filling the hole.
-This price is also per tree, please call for pricing.
-Prior to planting customers are responsible for contacting Alberta 1 call (1-800-242-3447) to mark utilities.
+Tree planting is priced per tree, please call for pricing.
+Prior to planting customers are responsible for contacting Alberta 1 call (1-800-242-3447) to mark utilities or click on link to complete an online request.
+Alberta One Call

 20. Does Blue Grass have warranty on their trees?